Search

 What Is a Level 2 Chimney Inspection?

-In a level 2 chimney inspection, a certified fireplace inspector does a detailed inspection of your fireplace and chimney.
-He visually inspects your chimney to find any damaged or faulty parts and suggests the best possible solutions.
+In a level 2 inspection, a certified fireplace inspector performs a detailed inspection of your fireplace and chimney.
+The technician visually inspects your chimney to find damaged or faulty parts and suggests the best possible solutions.

 The chimney sweep uses video scan technology to inspect spots inside the chimney that are otherwise hard to reach.

 It is best to perform a level 2 chimney inspection before repairing any part of your chimney.
-There’s a chance that the problem you are facing is not caused by the part you are repairing but by another part.
+There’s a chance that the problem you are facing is not caused by the part you are repairing but by another element; for instance, you might think the problem is with cracks in the structure when it’s actually a corrosion issue.

 If you have your chimney inspected first, you will find out exactly what is wrong with your chimney.
 You can fix those problems, saving you a lot in repairs and keeping your family safe from dangerous situations.